 - The grade earned for a course taken at another institution must be equivalent to a grade of "C" or better.

-- In the case of a student who is suspended from Rose-Hulman, the Rules and Discipline Committee may stipulate that the Institute will not accept Transfer Credit earned by the student at another school during the period of suspension.
-For more information in these circumstances, see Discipline & Suspension.
+- If a student is suspended from Rose-Hulman, the Rules and Discipline Committee may stipulate that the Institute will not accept transfer credit earned by the student at another school during the period of suspension.